Create a virtual environment

 - Options:

 The vector store supports multiple search modes to optimize query results based on the context of the search.
-Each mode has its own default for num_results
+Each mode has its own default for num_results, which can be overridden with --num-results/-n.

 To see all available search modes and their defaults, run: